【Major Points】

 4. In terms of sexual life, vaginal hormone ointment or vaginal lubricant are feasible under the instructions of a doctor.

-5. Regularly self-health check
+5. Regular self-health examination

 1. Self-examination of the breasts once a month, and cervical cancer screening and breast ultrasound screening every year.
 Periodic bone density examination as directed by the doctor.